int128/docker-manifest-create-action/README.md

 This action is a thin wrapper of `docker buildx imagetools create`.
 You need to set an image URI instead of a tag element.

-If you use `docker/build-push-action`, you can get the digest from the outputs.
+If you use `docker/build-push-action`, you can construct an image URI from the outputs.
 For example,

 ```yaml